Attribute |

 A measure representing the proportion of an organization's research that is available in Open Access. |

 We calculate this metric by taking the average share of an organization’s research output that is in Open Access.
 This score is determined based on the best available access rights for any given output in the OpenAIRE Graph after undergoing the Graph Production Workflow including merging, enrichment and cleaning steps.
-For example, if a publication is published under closed access but can also be found in open access in a repository, it will be categorized as open access for the purposes of this score. |
+For example, if a publication is published under closed access but can also be found in Open Access in a repository, it will be categorized as open access for the purposes of this score. |

 Findability Score |